erictu22/lang-test/README.md

-# LangTest
+# LangTest (WIP)
-A prompt testing framework
+LangTest is a prompt testing framework that uses another frozen model and/or regular expressions to verify certain aspects of a given prompt’s responses.

 # CLI